hannamark/4xconvert/pa/readme.txt

 - Shutdown the pa jboss instance with: ant stop-jboss-server
 - Alternately, you can run ant test-integration if you want to automatic the initialization of the db, starting of jboss, running of the tests and stopping the jboss instance.
+- Tests run the order they are declared in AllSeleniumTests.java.
+If you need to add a new test, make sure you add it there or it will no be run automatically.

 Logging into applications:
 --------------------------